ww44ss/ww44ss.github.io/_posts/blog/2016-11-15-Speed-debug.md

 # WHAT'S THE PROBLEM?

 The problem with piped commands occurs, at least for me, when I've already got the chain working once, and then something changes (either in the input data or the desired outcome) that causes me to go back and modify either the functions or the instructions.
-For instance, in the above example, to check the output of `function1` I'd' need to add comments to each function line below it, and also modify the pipe at the end of the line.
+For instance, in the above example, to check the output of `function1` I'd need to add comments to each function line below it, and also modify the pipe at the end of the line.

 It's a lot of nuissance doing that typing.
-Or at least it's 'more typing than you need to do and more than I care to do.
+Or at least it's more typing than you need to do and more than I care to do.

 # LET'S LOOK AT A REAL EXAMPLE